Reproduction in dragonflies and damselflies

 Endophytic ovipositors

-Some species inject their eggs directly into submerged plants or other substrates like mud or rotting wood.
-These are Endophytic ovipositors, and include Hawker dragonflies and all damselflies.
+Some species inject their eggs directly into floating or submerged plants, or other substrates like mud or rotting wood.
+These are Endophytic ovipositors and include Hawker dragonflies and all damselflies.
 Emergent bankside plant and reed stems above the water line may also be used.
 Species like the Willow Emerald – Chalcolestes viridis oviposit into the bark of tree branches that overhang water, and the resultant larvae drop in to the water below when they hatch.

 Some damselflies may completely submerge underwater for minutes at a time to find the most suitable location to lay their eggs.
 The male remains in tandem with the female and will assist in breaking free of the water’s surface tension to take to the air again.

-Eggs hatch usually after a few weeks, but in some species they will hatch the following spring.
+Eggs hatch usually after a few weeks, but this is climate dependant, and in some species, eggs overwinter and will hatch the following spring.